Tracking All of Trump’s Third-Country Removals (That We Know Of)

 ESWATINI

-Who: Five men from Cuba, Laos, Vietnam and Yemen, plus Jamaican national Orville Etoria, who had all completed prison sentences in the US.
+Who: In July, five men from Cuba, Laos, Vietnam and Yemen, plus Jamaican national Orville Etoria, who had all completed prison sentences in the US.
 At least three had been released into the community without incident before being detained by ICE and sent to Eswatini.
 DHS claimed their countries had refused to take them back, but attorneys for the men, and at least one of the countries, deny this.
+In October, a second group of no more than 11 third-country nationals arrived and were imprisoned.

-How: From the US to Djibouti via a Gulfstream V (N588AT) operated by Journey Aviation.
+How: In July, from the US to Djibouti via a Gulfstream V (N588AT) operated by Journey Aviation.
 From Djibouti to Eswatini via an Air Force C-17 Globemaster (02-1107) flying with its transponder signal turned off.
+In October, via a Gulfstream IV (N352BH) operated by Journey Aviation.

 Imprisoned?
 Yes, in solitary confinement in a maximum-security prison used for political prisoners, who have previously reported beatings and denial of food.